arvind6599/datastory/index.md

 # Analysis of movie experience over the generations
+We first explicitly delimit what we mean by generations:

+    Greatest Generation (born circa 1901 to 1924) Silent Generation (circa 1925 to 1945)
+    Baby Boomers (circa 1946 to 1964)
+    Boomers (circa 1965 to 1985)
+    Millennial Generation (circa 1985 to 1996)
+    Gen Z (post-Millennial) (circa 1997 to 2012)
+    Gen X (circa 2013+)
+We divide our dataset into subgroups defined by when the movies were released.
+The reasoning is better explained later on; in a nutshell it is part of a stratified analysis we conduct.

 We now know movie experience caters to the success of actors and actresses, thus it is worth looking at it in more detail especially how it changed over the generations.
 To do this, we examine the number of movies each actor/actress had starred in before each movie which inter alia reveals how their career has progressed over time.
 Looking at the graph "Average Actor Movie Experience Before Movie Start", we can clearly see that the trend for having more experienced actors in a cast is certainly there.
 This is, however, the overall view.
 Therefore, unexperienced actors do not necessarily need to worry to not be picked for roles.
 Or should they?
 The answer is as often: it depends.
 In this case it depends on the genre which the graph "Average Actor Movie Experience Before Movie Start Per Genre" proves.

 ![movie_experience_per_genre](data/analysis-over-time/average%20actor%20movie%20experience.png)